nguyenvphihung/Family-Tree-System/README.md

   ## Running the code

-  Run `mvn spring-boot:run` to start BE.
+  From root dir run `cd backend` and `mvn spring-boot:run` to start BE.

-  Run `npm i` to install the dependencies.
+  From root dir run `cd frontend` and `npm i` to install the dependencies.

-  Run `npm run dev` to start FE.
+  From root dir run `npm run dev` to start FE.